apexo/bk/README.md

     bk backup -E\*\*/.cache -Ihome -E\*\* / archive

 will back up all home directories, but no files or directories (incl. their content) named .cache.
 You may want to use the --no-act option to verify that your filters behave as intended.
-You will need to escape wildcards to avoid them by expanded by the shell, either by escaping or single-quoting arguments with wildcars or by disabling expansion, e.g. via set -f.
+You will need to escape wildcards to avoid having them by expanded by the shell, either by escaping or single-quoting arguments with wildcards or by disabling expansion, e.g. via set -f.

 Backup Internals
 ----------------